Footnotes for Letters 25 - 28: 1860 - January 1861 Revised 6/2006

 41. Mary B. Berry Hays.
 The child was Boone Hays.

 42. Laurinda Holloway Hays.
-The son may not have survived as he is not listed in the genealogies.
+The son may not have survived as he is not listed

 43. Linville Hays